 |

-Rupert Taylor is Chairman of the working group of
+Rupert Taylor was Chairman of the

-the Association of Noise Consultants
+working group of the Association of Noise Consultants set up review the use of BS

-set up review the use of BS 6472:1992 “Guide to evaluation of human
+6472:1992 “Guide to evaluation of human response to vibration in buildings

-response to vibration in buildings (1Hz to 80Hz)”, which recently published
+(1Hz to 80Hz)”, which recently published the book "Measurement and

-and Assessment of Groundborne Noise & Vibration" Rupert Taylor is a member of ISO TC108/SC2/WG8, the working group of the International
+Assessment of Groundborne Noise & Vibration" Rupert Taylor is a member of ISO

-Standards Organization that produced ISO
+the International Standards Organization that produced ISO

 14837-1:2005 Mechanical vibration --